British Columbia Process Servers

 What is the Small Claims limit in BC?

 The monetary limit for the Provincial Court of British Columbia (Small Claims) is $35,000.
-Claims for $5,000 or less generally typically go to the Civil Resolution Tribunal (CRT), an online tribunal.
+Claims for $5,000 or less generally go to the Civil Resolution Tribunal (CRT), an online tribunal.
 We can assist with serving documents for both Provincial Court and CRT matters.

-How do I serve a corporation in BC?
+Can you serve a corporation in BC?

-Can I serve documents by email?
+Can I serve documents by email in BC?

 All British Columbia Locations (A-Z)